 In Groningen, work is being done on the Hydrohub, an open research centre where thirteen parties, including the Institute for Sustainable Process Technology (ISPT) and TNO, are collaborating to optimise and scale up electrolysis.

 In the EU project H2FUTURE, TNO is closely involved in a demonstration project, where a six megawatt PEM electrolysis unit has been installed at an Austrian steel company.

-In Petten, ECN part of TNO has Europe's largest hydrogen research facility, the Faraday laboratory, where technological breakthroughs for upscaling are being worked on.
+In Petten, TNO has Europe's largest hydrogen research facility, the Faraday laboratory, where technological breakthroughs for upscaling are being worked on.
 There is close cooperation with the Hydrohub in Groningen and companies in the chain that can have materials and components tested and jointly developed here.
 They do not have to invest in test facilities themselves.
 Faraday is an open innovation lab that focuses on optimising electrolysis technologies at low temperature (PEM, alkaline, AEM) and high temperature (SOE).

 The cost of producing green hydrogen is also two to three times higher than grey hydrogen produced from natural gas, so not really competitive.
 The comparison with current natural gas, without CO2 capture, is no longer relevant in the longer term because it involves huge CO2 emissions.

 The electrolysers have to be drastically reduced in price because they are only operational for part of the time, and only on sustainable power.
 For wind at sea, that's about four thousand hours a year.
 TNO works with manufacturers and suppliers to develop new components, alternative materials and circular designs to significantly reduce costs and extend lifespan so as to remove the threshold that now stands in the way of large-scale production of sustainable hydrogen.

 If you are a manufacturer or supplier and want to work with us on new components, alternative materials and circular designs, then get in touch with us.